mighty-gerbils/gerbil/doc/guide/package-manager.md

 searched, as these are packaged developed and maintained by the Gerbil Core Team.

-You can add a new directory with the `gxpkg dir -a directory-repo-or-url ...` command.
+You can add a new directory with the `gerbil pkg dir -a directory-repo-or-url ...` command.

 ## A Word of Caution